kmazooji/Minimal-Seed-Expansion/README.md

 If the current parameter selection doesn't yield a K-clustering, a different setting of the paramaters may work.

-If you use this code, please cite the paper:
+If you use the code provided here, please cite the paper:

 Kayvon Mazooji, Ilan Shomorony, "Guaranteed Recovery of Unambiguous Clusters," 2025 IEEE International Symposium on Information Theory (ISIT), Ann Arbor, Michigan, June 2025.